-Stress incontinence is more common but less difficult to control than urge incontinence.
-Mixed incontinence is more prevalent than urge incontinence in women while the latter is more commonly seen in men.
-In women, stress incontinence (SI) is generally caused by an incompetent urethral mechanism which arises from damage to the urethral sphincter or weakening of the bladder neck support that typically occurred during childbirth.
-Some women develop SI because of multiple anti-incontinence procedures resulting in a condition known as intrinsic urethral sphincter deficiency.

-In men, SI is usually a consequence of operations for benign prostatic hypertrophy or prostatic carcinoma.
-The mechanisms of post-prostatectomy UI may involve bladder dysfunction, sphincter incompetence, and mixed.
-Urge incontinence occurs when one senses the urge to void but is unable to prevent leakage of urine before reaching the bathroom.
-It is usually associated with an over-activity of the detrusor muscle.
-Overflow incontinence is the result of the bladder's inability to empty normally.
-It may be due to an underactive detrusor muscle or obstruction of the urethra resulting in the over-distension of the bladder and therefore overflow of urine.
+Stress Incontinence is generally caused by an incompetent urethral mechanism which arises from damage to the urethral sphincter or weakening of the bladder neck support that typically occurred during childbirth for women.
+In men, Stress Incontinence is usually a consequence of prostate related treatment procedures.
+Urge incontinence It is usually associated with an over-activity of the detrusor muscle.
+Overflow incontinence may be due to an underactive detrusor muscle or obstruction of the urethra resulting in the over-distension of the bladder and therefore overflow of urine.